 Do I even need to go into what makes these Rolo Prezel Turtles so good?
 Okay then, here’s the equation:

 Pretzel (salty) + Rolo (sweet) + Pecan (toasty) = YUM

 Or for you food texture junkies out there, you’ve got two crunchies sandwiching a chewy.
 Pure bliss.

 As far as the assembly, placing the pecans on top before putting your cookie sheet into the oven allows the nuts to get slightly toasted.
 You could always toast the pecans ahead of time for the same (or an even toastier) end result, but that would involve an extra step and a bit more time, and I’m going for the ultimate in quick and easy when I make this recipe, remember?
 Also, if you don’t like or can’t eat nuts, you can always leave these turtles plain or top them with another pretzel instead of a pecan.

-And the verdict?
-Rolos worked just fine.
-They boast a chewier caramel than Dove, so I think that aspect was an upgrade.
-But they’re smaller than Dove chocolates, so the caramel-to-pretzel/pecan ratio was lower, if that’s important to you.
-I would probably still go with Dove if given a choice, but since we’re talking about chocolate and caramel here, I don’t think you can lose either way.
+That being said, I still think I prefer the results of this recipe when made with Rolos.
+They boast a chewier caramel than Dove, so I think that aspect is an upgrade.
+But they’re smaller than Dove chocolates, so the caramel-to-pretzel/pecan ratio is lower, if that’s important to you.
+But since we’re talking about chocolate and caramel here, I don’t think you can lose either way.

-Whether you make these Pretzel Turtles as a Christmas candy, for a baby shower, as a token of teacher appreciation, or just because the 12th of July seems like a good day to celebrate life, I think they’ll make you very happy indeed.
+Bottom line?
+Whether you make these Rolo Pretzel Turtles as a Christmas candy, for a baby shower, as a token of teacher appreciation, or just because the 12th of July seems like a good day to celebrate life, I think they’ll make you very happy indeed.